 “Excessive visceral fat is very different than fat in other parts of the body,” says Dr. Schauer.
 “Abdominal fat cells are much more biologically active than subcutaneous fat cells, releasing several hormones and cytokines [chemical messengers involved in immune system and inflammatory responses].
 There is also a genetic component to both chronic inflammation and obesity—it’s not just an unhealthy lifestyle that leads to these problems.”

-Ian: Dr. William Davis’ best seller ‘Wheat belly’ echoes this point about visceral fat; and closed the case for us on eating grains.
+Ian: Dr. William Davis’ best seller ‘Wheat Belly’ echoes this point about visceral fat; and closes the case for us on eating grains.

 8 Foods That Reduce Inflammation